APNIC-Labs/draft-kskroll-sentinel/README.md

    good or bad intentions) to learn something about the security configuration of recursive DNS resolvers.
-That is, someone who can cause an Internet user to make specific DNS queries (e.g. via web- based advertisements or javascript in web pages), can, under certain specific circumstances that includes additional knowledge of the resolvers that are invoked by the user, determine which trust anchors are configured in these resolvers.
-Without this additional
+That is, someone who can cause an Internet user to make specific DNS queries (e.g. via web-